Stone Cold Steve Austin: Final feuds and retirement (2002–2003)

 After Austin again no-showed the June 10 episode of Raw, his storylines were immediately dropped.
-Austin had walked out of the company again, publicly stating he felt bad storylines were presented to him by the creative team.
-This time his departure was for good.
+Austin had walked out of the company again, publicly stating he felt underwhelming storylines were presented to him by the creative team.
 McMahon, along with longtime Austin supporter and real-life friend Jim Ross, buried Austin on WWE programming, referring to him as "taking his ball and going home" because he was not getting his way, whilst also explaining to the fans that neither he nor Ross was able to persuade Austin to change his mind.
 McMahon insisted that Austin owed an apology to all the fans across the world, especially those who paid solely to see him that night.
 McMahon toasted to Austin's career with a beer thanking him for all his hard work nonetheless.
 The same night, Austin's entrance theme was played during an in-ring segment by Flair, but it transitioned to Guerrero's theme and he entered the arena.
 The Rock also made an appearance on Raw that night, despite being drafted to SmackDown!, and announced his frustrations towards Austin and threw a can of beer at McMahon.

 For the remainder of 2002, Austin kept a low profile and did not make any public appearances.
 It was reported, however, by the end of the year, that Austin and McMahon met and resolved their differences.
 He then agreed to return to the company in early 2003.
 In an interview with WWE Raw Magazine, he announced deep regret over the situation that led to his departure and the manner in which he had left, and deeper regret over inaccurate speculation regarding his alleged grudges held against other WWE wrestlers, claiming he had no problem with Hall rejoining the company.
 However, he admitted he still held strong reservations about his singles match with Hall at WrestleMania only lasting seven minutes and felt the build-up to the match did not live up to the expectations of his fans or Hall's, and was angered by speculation suggesting he disagreed with Kevin Nash re-joining the company, insisting he and Nash have always been good friends.
 He did, however, maintain his displeasure with the storylines and creative changes the WWE had imposed around the time of his departure.
 In an interview with Vince McMahon on his podcast in 2014, Austin publicly revealed for the first time that McMahon had fined him $650,000 upon his return, but he was able to lower the amount to $250,000.